grace-qian/Data_Journalism_Final_Project/README.md

 <h4>2.
 How do the earnings in LA County's creative fields fare against the broader US trends?</h4>
 <h4>3.
 Which creative occupation had the largest growth from 2014 to 2015 in LA and in the US?</h4>
 <h4>4.
 Which creative occupation has the highest hourly salary in LA and in ths US and which had the lowest?</h4>
 <h4>5.
-What are the top occupations for each age bracket in the LA? the US?</h4>
+Which occupation is the largest (has the maximum number of people working in it) for each age bracket in LA? the US?</h4>
 </p>

 <h2>Data Analysis 1</h2>